-The Lymphedema Treatment Act (HR 3877) will improve coverage for the treatment of lymphedema from any cause.
-Untreated lymphedema is progressive and leads to infection, disfigurement, disability and in some cases even death.
+The Lymphedema Treatment Act is a federal bill that aims to improve coverage for the treatment of lymphedema from any cause.
+Untreated and under-treated lymphedema is progressive and leads to infection, disfigurement, disability and in some cases even death.
 Thus, prognosis for the patient is far worse and treatment more costly when the disease is not properly managed.